UCSBCarpentry/2023-04-25-git/_episodes/02-shell-filedir.md

 ~~~
 {: .output}

-> ## Using the `echo` command
-> The echo command simply prints out a text you specify.
-Try it out:
-> echo "Hello World!".
-> You can combine both text and normal shell commands using echo, for example the
-> pwd command you have learned earlier today.
-You do this by enclosing a shell command
-> in $( and ), for instance $(pwd).
-Now, try out the following:
-> ~~~
-> echo "Finally, it is nice and sunny on" $(date).
-> ~~~
-> {: .language-bash}
->
-> Do you think the echo command is actually quite important in the shell environment?
-> Why or why not?
-> > ## Solution
-> > The command is useful for writing automated shell scripts.
-For instance, you often
-> > need to output text to the screen, such as the current status of a script.
-> {: .solution}
-{: .challenge}

-### Exercise Pipeline: Organizing Files
+### Nelle's Pipeline: Organizing Files

 Knowing this much about files and directories,
-we are ready to organize the files.
+Nelle is ready to organize the files that the protein assay machine will create.

-The directory called `ex-files`
+She creates a directory called `north-pacific-gyre`
+(to remind herself where the data came from),
-which will contain the data files and data processing scripts.
+which will contain the data files from the assay machine
+and her data processing scripts.

+Each of her physical samples is labelled according to her lab's convention
-Each file has a unique ten-character ID,
+with a unique ten-character ID,
 such as 'NENE01729A'.
+This ID is what she used in her collection log
+to record the location, time, depth, and other characteristics of the sample,
+so she decides to use it within the filename of each data file.
+Since the output of the assay machine is plain text,
+she will call her files `NENE01729A.txt`, `NENE01812A.txt`, and so on.
+All 1520 files will go into the same directory.

-Now in the current directory `shell-lesson-data`,
+Now in her current directory `shell-lesson-data`,
-we can see what files we have using the command:
+Nelle can see what files she has using the command:

 ~~~
-$ ls ex-files/
+$ ls north-pacific-gyre/
 ~~~
 {: .language-bash}

 This command is a lot to type,
-but we can let the shell do most of the work through what is called **tab completion**.
+but she can let the shell do most of the work through what is called **tab completion**.
-If we types:
+If she types:

 ~~~
-$ ls ex-f
+$ ls nor
 ~~~
 {: .language-bash}

 and then presses <kbd>Tab</kbd> (the tab key on her keyboard),
-the shell automatically completes the directory name for us:
+the shell automatically completes the directory name for her:

 ~~~
-$ ls ex-files/
+$ ls north-pacific-gyre/
 ~~~
 {: .language-bash}